jayprophit/knowledge-base/docs/robotics/advanced_system/naming_conventions.md

 ## Name Suggestions (For Reference Only)

-1. **Quantum Nexus**: Emphasizes advanced quantum capabilities and its role as a central hub for various functionalities.
+1. **Knowledge_base**: Emphasizes advanced quantum capabilities and its role as a central hub for various functionalities.
 2. **Aetheris**: Derived from "aether," the classical element associated with the heavens, suggesting flight, anti-gravity, and dimensional travel abilities.
 3. **AquaVolare**: Combines Latin for "water" (Aqua) and "to fly" (Volare), reflecting aquatic and aerial capabilities.
 4. **OmniBot**: Signifies all-encompassing capabilities across different environments and tasks.